 How do you find out what’s working with your career growth development?
 You open the conversation, whether in person or through an online database.
 You invite the employees into that conversation.
 And you listen.

-While a paycheck and a ping pong table are both great aspects of employees satisfaction, there are many other factors that come into play.
+While a paycheck and a ping pong table are both great aspects of employee satisfaction, there are many other factors that come into play.
 Quality of life at work makes a huge difference in productivity, satisfaction, and employee retention.
 Communication and active listening allow employees to engage and have a voice.

 When employees have a voice, and when employers listen, all the pieces begin to fall together for an engaged workforce, a high quality of life at work, and an inspirational and unbeatable company culture.